Multi-factor Authentication Scams

 • U-M branded Google form asking for login credentials and Duo pass code used by scammers.A threat actor sends an email with a link to an online form (e.g. Google form).
 The email and form may impersonate a real U-M department.
 The form may request:

-• login information and/or a Duo passcode, or
+• login information and/or a multi-factor passcode, or

-• the recipient’s phone number, which is used to send a text impersonating a trusted source, such as the ITS Service Center, instructing them to approve a push notification they are about to receive and enter a 3-digit verification code they provide.
+• the recipient’s phone number, which is used to send a text impersonating a trusted source, such as the ITS Service Center, instructing them to approve a push notification they are about to receive.

-• An unexpected Duo notification is sent to a person when they are not trying to log in.
-In this situation, a threat actor has used their stolen login information to attempt to log in to their account and is trying to use Duo to complete the multi-factor authentication step.
-The Duo 3-digit verification code step implemented in fall 2024 provides an additional level of security which is intended to reduce the likelihood of this type of scam, but it is important to remain vigilant.
+• An unexpected multi-factor push notification is sent to a person when they are not trying to log in.
+In this situation, a threat actor has used their stolen login information to attempt to log in to their account and is trying to complete the multi-factor authentication step.

 What to Watch Out For

-Pay close attention whenever you are asked to provide a Duo passcode or are prompted to approve a Duo push notification.
+Pay close attention whenever you are asked to provide a multi-factor passcode or are prompted to approve a multi-factor push notification.
 Look for red flags, such as:

-• You receive a Duo notification though you have not tried to log in, particularly repeated Duo notifications.
+• You receive a notification though you have not tried to log in, particularly repeated notifications.

-• You are asked to provide a Duo passcode in any online form other than the official Duo prompt screen.
+• You are asked to provide a passcode in any online form other than the official prompt screen.

 How to Protect You and U-M

-• Do not approve unexpected Duo push notifications and do not enter Duo passcodes into forms other than the official U-M Duo prompt.
+• Do not approve unexpected push notifications and do not enter passcodes into forms other than the official prompt.

 • Report Phishing & Email Abuse.